The Future Continuous Tense in the TOEIC®: When to Use It and When to Avoid It

 - Step 3: Eliminate incorrect forms If "will be" appears in the choices, check that it is followed by V-ing, not the infinitive.

-- Step 4: Mentally translate if necessary "In the middle of" = Continuous.
-If it works, that's a good sign.
+- Step 4: Translate mentally if needed "In the process of" or "at the time of" suggests continuous.
+If it fits, that's a good sign.

-Candidates who progress quickly stop thinking about the rule.
-They end up recognizing a pattern.
-With practice, your brain automatically identifies "at 3 PM tomorrow" → Future Continuous.
+Candidates who improve quickly stop thinking about the rule.
+They eventually recognize a pattern.
+With practice, your brain automatically recognizes "at 3 PM tomorrow" → future continuous.

-In the TOEIC®, the Future Tense Isn't Left to Chance
+In the TOEIC®, Future Tense Isn't Left to Chance

-With Flow Exam, you can practice directly on the Future Tenses topic in Part 5.
-And it’s exactly the same format as the real TOEIC®.
+With Flow Exam, you can train directly on the Future Tenses theme in Part 5.
+And it uses the exact same format as the real TOEIC®.

 - 150 truly exclusive tips based on the experience of over 500 candidates who scored +950 on the TOEIC®: clear, concrete, tested, and validated in the field.

-- Smart training system that adapts exercises to your profile and trains you directly on the topics where you make the most mistakes.
+- Intelligent training system that adapts exercises to your profile and trains you directly on the topics where you make the most mistakes.
 Result → 3.46x faster progress compared to traditional platforms.

 - Ultra-personalized learning path: targeted training only on the questions and topics that cause you to lose points → continuously adjusted to adapt to your evolving level.

-- Personalized statistics on +200 precise topics (adverbs, pronouns, linking words, future tenses, future continuous…)
+- Personalized statistics on +200 specific topics (adverbs, pronouns, linking words, future tenses, future continuous…)

 - Real Conditions Mode exactly like Test Day (listening instructions, timer, etc.) → You can activate it whenever you want.

-- Flashcards automatically generated from your own mistakes, and optimized by the Spaced Repetition method (J-method) for lasting memory and zero forgetting.
+- Flashcards automatically generated from your own mistakes, and optimized by the Spaced Repetition system (J method) for lasting memorization and zero forgetting.

 - +300 points guaranteed on the TOEIC®.
-Otherwise, free unlimited preparation.
+Otherwise, unlimited free prep.